Roy Montgomery

 Roy Montgomery (born 1959) is a composer, guitarist and lecturer from Christchurch, New Zealand.
 Montgomery's mostly instrumental solo works have elements of post-rock, lo-fi, folk and avant-garde experimentation.
 His signature sound might be described as atmospheric or cinematic, often featuring complex layers of chiming, echoing and/or droning guitar phrases.
 He is currently head of the environmental management department at Lincoln University in New Zealand.

-Montgomery has played in several bands since the late 1970s, most notably The Pin Group, Dadamah, Dissolve and Hash Jar Tempo.
+Montgomery has played in several bands since the late 1970s, most notably the Pin Group, Dadamah, Dissolve and Hash Jar Tempo.
 He has released solo albums on labels including Kranky and Drunken Fish, as well as collaborations with artists like Flying Saucer Attack and Grouper.
 Music critic Brett Abrahamsen opined that "in a just and fair world... books would be written about Montgomery's greatness."

 Biography

 Early life

 Montgomery was born in 1959 in London, England, and moved with his family to Cologne in Germany where he lived until the age of four.
 His father was German and his mother was from the UK.
-As his mother worked for the British Forces Broadcasting Service, Montgomery was exposed mostly to the pop music of the United States rather than the music of Germany.
+As his mother worked for the British Forces Broadcasting Service, Montgomery was exposed mostly to the pop music of the United Kingdom and United States rather than the music of Germany.
 In the mid-1960s he moved with his mother to Christchurch, New Zealand.

 Early career

-In 1980, he formed The Pin Group with bass player Ross Humphries and drummer Peter Stapleton.
+In 1980, he formed the Pin Group with bass player Ross Humphries and drummer Peter Stapleton.
 The group debuted with the single "Ambivalence" in 1981, the first release on newly founded label Flying Nun Records (released a week before the Clean's "Tally Ho!").
 They recorded a second single with the same producer Arnold van Bussell, "Coat", before expanding their lineup and recording a five song EP at EMI Studios in Wellington.
 The group only performed a handful of times inside New Zealand before disbanding in March 1982, with Montgomery departing for England soon after.
 The Pin Group Go to Town EP was released in the next month in May.
 Montgomery later returned to Christchurch and released a single and music video as part of The Shallows called "Suzanne Said" in 1985.
 Montgomery worked with Stapleton again in experimental rock band Dadamah, formed in 1990.